foldaway/sg-scraper/README.md

-# boba-scraper
+# sg-scraper
-Scripts to scrape boba shop metadata from boba chains in Singapore.
+Scripts to scrape metadata of places in Singapore.